OptiTrack MATLAB Plugin

 Load the NatNetML.dll file into MATLAB when prompted, then press play.

-The OptiTrack Sample for all asset types polling supports streaming in from each given Asset including: rigid bodies, NIDAQ, trained markersets, skeleton data, marker data, force plate data, and camera data.
-This provides example code for drawing each type of data out of Motive.
+The OptiTrack Sample for All Asset Types Polling supports streaming from Motive for each asset or device, including rigid bodies, NIDAQ, trained markersets, skeleton data, marker data, force plate data, and camera data.
+This provides sample code for polling each of the various types of data out of Motive.

-The OptiTrack Sample for Rigid Body Marker data takes in a streaming ID of a Rigid Body in Motive, and then obtains all marker data from the rigid body.
-This will enable users to see how to poll individual marker data from an asset into MATLAB.
+The OptiTrack Sample for Rigid Body Marker Data uses the streaming ID of a Rigid Body in Motive to obtain all the marker data for that Rigid Body.
+This sample demonstrates how to poll individual marker data from an asset into MATLAB.